Never Give Up

-At the time, I was working at a local company, while attempting to manage our family income and adjusting to life without my husband.
+At the time, I was working at a local company while attempting to manage our family income and adjusting to life without my husband.
 I knew it wasn’t my dream job, so I started taking time to figure out exactly what it was I wanted to do for my career.
-I kept coming back to one thing — the joy I found while running the personnel side of the family business.
+And I kept coming back to one thing — the joy I found while running the personnel side of the family business.
 I knew to get where I wanted to be, I needed to further my education.
 So, I found the right school that offered a Human Resource Management program, a perfect fit for my schedule.

-In my search, I realized my employer provided tuition reimbursement as a benefit and it sparked my interest.
+In my search, I realized my employer at that time provided tuition reimbursement as a benefit and it sparked my interest.
 Tuition reimbursement allots a certain amount of money for educational related expenses, such as classes and books.
 It’s not only a great benefit for someone like me, who finds themselves with new budgetary needs, but for anyone looking to further their education.

 Not only did tuition assistance help me financially, but as I read through the program details I realized it would keep me in check too.
 Like many tuition assistance programs, you need to submit your grades and keep a certain average in order to maintain the benefit.
 With working full time and all the other priorities in life, I knew this was the right set up for me, and I was hungry for the opportunity.

-While completing my degree, I accepted a new job as a Human Resources Service Assistant at Express Scripts and was excited to learn the company provided a tuition assistance program that was even more fruitful than my previous employer.
+While completing my degree, I accepted a new job as a human resources service assistant at Express Scripts and was excited to learn the company provided a tuition assistance program that was even more fruitful than my previous employer.
 My new position at Express Scripts took what I experienced through my late husband’s business to an entirely new level and I began to realize that my dreams could actually become a reality.

 Sure, it’s not easy working full time and furthering my education, but I’ve found what I learn in class helps me even more in my day-to-day work at Express Scripts.
-Not only have I learned how to manage the many different legal aspects of Human Resources, but I also have learned how to successfully become the liaison for each employee I speak with, ensuring their questions, concerns, and/ or issues are handled with the same respect I would love to receive for myself.
+Not only have I learned how to manage the many different legal aspects of Human Resources, but I’ve also learned how to successfully become the liaison for each employee I speak with, ensuring their questions, concerns, and/ or issues are handled with the same respect I would love to receive for myself.